Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 After the collected data has been pulled from several sources or tools, organized, and visualized in an easy-to-follow manner, you can perform data analysis to assess the current state in your organization and create an actionable plan or give recommendations about future activities based on this data.
 That said, reporting on data is practically the step that leads to data analysis.

 You can create a data report in different formats, but nowadays, reports created via data visualization tools are the most common ones.
 You will often find all kinds of illustrations in such reports: tables, pie charts, graphs, timelines, and more.
-Data reports can be static or interactive, more or less detailed, and the data can be grouped in different ways: by category, by importance, by objectives, or by department.
+Data reports can vary in nature, ranging from static to interactive dashboards, and they may possess varying levels of detail.
+Additionally, data can be categorized and organized in various ways, including by category, significance, objectives, or department.

 Financial data reports are one of the most common types, but, in reality, every department within a company can benefit from reporting software: marketing, sales, HR, and others.

 The eternal question for any business is this: which strategies are profitable and which ones need adjusting?